Bloodragoon/blog/_posts/2019-02-27-Cats-and-Rabbits.markdown

 <p><br />
 <b>Design and Feedback</b><br /><br />
 The game verifies users input in order to help the user submitting invalid guesses.
-Conditions such as; Guessed word matches hidden word length, ensuring the guessed word is an isogram, making sure only alphanumeric lowercase characters are entered and so forth.
+Conditions such as; guessed word matches hidden word length, ensuring the guessed word is an isogram, making sure only alphanumeric lowercase characters are entered and so forth.
 </p><br />

 <p style="text-align: center; font-size:85%;"><i>